Driver’s License Verification Should Be Step One in Your Showing Process

 and the reality that if something goes wrong, people will ask what you did to prevent it.
 ID verification is one of those

-“reasonable precautions” that shows you take security seriously.
+reasonable precautions that shows you take security seriously.

 You are not picking and choosing who you verify based on how they look, what they drive, or how they talk.

-You are enforcing a clear, documented policy: we verify everyone, every time.
+Instead, you are enforcing a clear, documented policy: we verify everyone, every time.

 This kind of structure also plays well with insurers and owners.
 It demonstrates that your process is built around

 risk reduction, accountability, and documentation—not just getting a signature on a lease as fast as possible.
+For more on risk control, see our guide to reducing legal risk in property management operations.

 Building a Simple, Strong Verification Process